Trump adds restrictions on Cuba travel, business

 - Changes are only a partial shift from Obama's policies

-Miami (CNN)President Donald Trump Friday charted his own course for more confrontational relations with the Castro-led government in Cuba with a speech in Miami
+Miami (CNN)President Donald Trump slammed former President Barack Obama's dealings with the communist regime in Cuba on Friday in Miami, charting his own course of more confrontational relations with the Castro-led government.

-The speech, which came as the President signed a directive outlining his posture towards Cuba, is the latest attempt by the Trump administration to chip away at former President Barack Obama's legacy.
+The speech, which came as the President signed a directive outlining his posture toward Cuba, is the latest attempt by the Trump administration to chip away at Obama's legacy.
 Obama spent the last two years of his presidency looking to warm relations with Cuba, including a trip to the island in 2016.

+"I am canceling the last administration's completely one-sided deal with Cuba," Trump said.

+Casting the Obama administration as people who looked the other way on the Castro regime's human rights violations, Trump said that he, as President, will "expose the crimes of the Castro regime."

 The change is posture, however, is only a partial shift from Obama's policy.